ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO

-Lemma~\ref{LemmaB1} shows that the OLS estimate $b$ is normally distributed with a variance that strongly depends on the degree of predictors serial correlation.
-In the context of finite sample, it is common to adjust the standard error of the OLS to achieve consistency in the presence of heteroskedasticity and/or serial correlation; this leads, for instance, to the Heteroskedasticity and Autocorrelation Consistent (HAC) estimator of~\cite{NeweyWest87} (NW).
-However, NW estimates can be highly sub-optimal (or inefficient) in the presence of strong serial correlation (\citealp{baillie2024}).
-In Supplement~\ref{Dist_b} we provide a simulation study to validate the approximation of the sample distribution of $b$ to the probability distribution in Lemma~\ref{LemmaB1}.
+To obtain a closed--form representation of the distribution of $b=a_{ji}/a_{ii}$, we adopt a plug--in approximation by replacing $a_{ii}$ with its expectation $E[a_{ii}]=(T-1)/(1-\phi_i^2)$.
+Following standard approximations for ratios of random variables (see~ \citealp{Stuart1998}), we have $\square$

-\paragraph{ Probability Distribution of $v$.} Here we derive the probability distribution of the sum of the square of residuals obtained by regressing $x_j$ on $x_i$.
+{\it Distribution of $v$.} Here, we derive the sample distribution of the sum of the square of residuals obtained by regressing $x_j$ on $x_i$.
 Since $v=a_{jj}-a_{ji}^2/a_{ii}$, we start by deriving the distribution of $a_{jj}$ and $a_{ji}^2/a_{ii}$ in the following two Lemmas.